irishmaiden18/4a-auth-hash-salt/readme.md

 `myPassword123` -> `$2y$12$vUw4OU4EAl4w4vC6/lA33OtDSYGhiIdekdT9iOoSs9/ckwrffaEui`

-That output can be used to compare against future hashes to see if the original data matches.
+That output is stored and later used to verify a password by comparing hashes.

 ### Bcrypt Output Format